Master At Arms James Bryan Parker

 Biography:

-Born in Liverpool, England, to parents Josiah Parker and Henrietta Parker, as an only child.
-James fell in love with art and would often visit the art museum after school.
+Born in Liverpool, England, to parents Josiah and Henrietta Parker, James was an only child.
+He fell in love with art and would often visit the art museum after school.
 During his teen years, he also discovered another side of himself besides his love for art: a fascination with the sea.
 After sailing on a Cunard liner following his high school graduation, he decided to pursue a career at sea.

 He began working for the Leyland Line, serving on ships such as the Canadian, Bohemian, and Californian as a deckhand.
 At age twenty-three, in 1912, James joined the Royal Navy, where he earned the rank of Petty Officer.
-That same year, thanks to his experience, he was able to join the White Star Line, where he was given the role of Master-at-Arms.
+That same year, thanks to his experience, he was able to join the White Star Line, where he was appointed Master-at-Arms.
 He served on ships such as the Adriatic and Oceanic and was aboard the Olympic during the events of April 14th/15th, 1912.
+The same year, romance bloomed when he met a beautiful woman named Gabriella Cardinale while serving on the Olympic.
+The two fell madly in love and were married in 1913, moving into a modest house in Southampton.

 Edit